minhaj6/feedback-automated/README.md

 - Run main.py.

 You have to update the course feedback link and run everytime.
-You are welcome to automate that part as well but I am too lazy.
+You are welcome to automate that part as well.
+I am too lazy.
 :D